Fix: VALORANT Crashing, Freezing & Stuttering on PC

 4. Now follow the prompts to uninstall the antivirus software.

-5. Once done, open VALORANT to check the result.
+5. Once completed, open VALORANT to verify the results.

-If your issue has started after updating the graphics drivers, you can try rolling back the drivers to the outdated version rather than staying on the latest graphics drivers.
+If your issue began after updating the graphics drivers, you can try rolling back to the outdated version instead of staying on the latest graphics drivers.

 Despite having the latest graphics drivers, you could face crashes and freezes due to a fault that has not been addressed by your GPU manufacturers in the latest driver.